osrf-migration/vrx-wiki/tutorials.md

 1. [Changing Simulation Parameters](https://bitbucket.org/osrf/vmrc/wiki/tutorials/ChangingPluginParameters): How to change model parameters (hydodynamics, thrust, etc.) or environmental parameters (wind, waves, etc.) to customize your scenario.

+1. [How to create a custom dock](https://bitbucket.org/osrf/vmrc/wiki/tutorials/CreateDocks): Create a new dock with your own shape and dimensions.

 1. [Troubleshooting](https://bitbucket.org/osrf/vmrc/wiki/Troubleshooting): Diagnosing and fixing common problems with VMRC